rather-labs/Whatsapp-bot/server/README.md

-# Blockchain Server
+# Backend Server

-A comprehensive blockchain server that provides user management, wallet functionality, and EVM blockchain integration for the WhatsApp bot system.
+A comprehensive backend server that provides user management, wallet functionality, and EVM blockchain integration for the WhatsApp bot system.

 ## Features